konradgauza/MyBooksShelf/README.md

-# Projekt My bookshelf
+# My bookshelf project

-Aplikacja do tworzenia spersonalizowej biblioteki książek.
+My bookshelf

-Dane do logowania na konto testowe:
+My private online library.
+We can sort books according to their status, progress and other variables.
+We can create our own description and provide the cover we like the most.
+Everything is modifiable.
+Create your own library!

-login: konradgauza@gmail.com
+Check out full functionality from the test account:

-hasło: test123
+Login: konradgauza@gmail.com

-## Dostępność
+Password: test123

-- Pełne repozytorium dostepne na GitHub pod adresem: https://github.com/konradgauza/MyBookshelf
+## Availability

-- Wersja live dostępna pod adresem: https://hostingtest-d385f.web.app
+- Full repository available on GitHub at: https://github.com/konradgauza/MyBookshelf

-- Projekt dostępny jest w wersji desktopowej jak i mobilnej
+- Online version available at: https://hostingtest-d385f.web.app

-## Składowe aplikacji
+- Project is responsive

-- Wyświetlanie biblioteki ksiązek z możliwoscia sortowania
+## Capabilities

-- Dodawanie nowych skiażek z pełną edycją.
-Możliwośc ustawienia własnego opisu, ulubionych cytatów, informacji gdzie skiażka obecnie się znajduje.
-Czy pożyczliśmy ją komuś i inne
+- Register new account and login easly

-- Edycja książek
+- Display your books in smart component

-- Dane aktualizowane w czasie rzeczywistym
+- Add new book

-- Usuwanie/dodawanie książek
+- Edit your books in real time

-- Wyszukiwanie książek
+- Delete books in real time

-- Walidacja danych
+- Personalize the cover and book data

-- Rejestracja oraz logowanie użytkownika
+- Find books by author, title, polish title in real time

-- Wszystkie dane przechowywane na serwerze zewnętrznym firebase
+- Display book cover and description in responsive pop-up

-### Użyte technologie:
+## Technologies:

 - Create React App
 - React